Bad Bunny's Upcoming Super Bowl Performance Almost Ruined Mia McClain's Wedding

 Another asked, "Ok but why'd you pick a Sunday in the first place?" prompting McClain to explain that it was a Jewish wedding, traditionally held on Sundays.
 When one TikToker quipped, "Call them and tell them to reschedule the Super Bowl," the irony of the situation finally came into focus.

 It turned out McClain's February 8, 2026, wedding was set for Super Bowl Sunday — something she hadn't realized until a friend mentioned missing a party to attend her celebration.
-The date, however, wasn't chosen at random.
+But the date wasn't chosen at random.

 A Wedding Date with Meaning

 "Super Bowl is every year," she said.
 "A wedding only happens once."
-But her calm shifted when the NFL announced that Bad Bunny would headline the halftime show — an artist McClain adores.
+But her calm shifted when the NFL announced that Bad Bunny would headline the halftime show — an artist the bride-to-be adores.

 The revelation turned her mild scheduling conflict into a full-blown cultural dilemma.
-For a bride who planned to walk into her reception to one of his songs, the timing was almost too ironic to believe.
+For someone who planned to walk into her reception to one of his songs, the timing was almost too ironic to believe.

 "I just found it so funny that my wedding [into a Venezuelan Cuban family, no less] was directly conflicting with a huge American/Latin cultural moment," she told the publication.
-Her fiancé found the situation amusing, insisting that making the wedding perfect mattered more than any football game or concert.
+Her fiancé also found the situation amusing, insisting that making the wedding perfect mattered more than any football game.

 'Bad Bunny Is Performing on My Wedding Day'